Red ribbon: Mothers Against Drunk Driving (MADD) origins

 In 1986, MADD started the "Tie One On For Safety" campaign.
 It is MADD's longest running and most visible public awareness project.
 During the holiday season, drivers are encouraged to tie MADD red ribbons to visible locations on their vehicles, or place window decals on their vehicles' windows.
 The red ribbons represent the drivers' commitment to drive safe, sober and buckled up.
 It also encourages others to designate a sober driver before drinking.

 Alcohol, tobacco and other drug prevention awareness origin

-The Red Ribbon was used as an awareness symbol made by after DEA Agent Enrique Camarena was kidnapped, tortured, and murdered while working undercover in Guadalajara, Mexico.
+The Red Ribbon was used as an awareness symbol made after DEA Agent Enrique Camarena was kidnapped, tortured, and murdered while working undercover in Guadalajara, Mexico.
 Citizens in his home town of Calexico, California donned the ribbons to emphasize the need for increased prevention efforts.
 In 1988, Red Ribbon Week, sponsored by National Family Partnership, became a national campaign.
 It is celebrated from October 23 through October 31.